bfaloona/mango/README.md

     <h2>You did it!</h2>

-There are a few important facets of the above example and content pages in general.
+The above example highlights the key facets of a content page.

-  1. A content page is stored as file on disk.
+  1. A content page is stored as a file on disk.
 Here, the file name is `index.erb`.
-  2. The header is defined first, embedded within triple-dashed ("---") dividers.
+  2. The header, if defined, comes first and is embedded within triple-dashed ("---") dividers.
   3. The body comes second, nestled comfortably below the header.
   4. The header is composed of key-value attribute pairs in [YAML](http://www.yaml.org/) format.
-  5. The file's extension signals that the body should treated as ERB.
+  5. The file's extension signals that the body should be treated as ERB.

 ### The Header

 The header is composed of key-value attribute pairs in [YAML](http://www.yaml.org/) format.
 Header attributes are accessible within the content page's body and its view template via the `page` local variable.

-In the above example, the `title` attribute is accessed inside the ERB body like this:
+In the previous example, the `title` attribute is accessed within the content page's body like this:

     <h1><%= page.title %></h1>

 ### The Body

-The body of a content page can be written in many writer and designer friendly formats.
-It's the content file's extension that determines the format, and therefore, the template engine used to convert the body into markup like HTML.
+The body of a content page supports many writer and designer friendly formats.
+The content file's extension that determines the body's format.

 Mango supports the following content formats: